variantstudios/wisdomwaysacupuncture.com/_posts/2017-07-07-summer-fire-element-video-are-you-stuck-in-or-cant-get-into-your-own-fire-element.md

 layout: post
 ---

-Welcome to [Summer, the Fire season](http://www.wisdomwaysacupuncture.com/2011/06/15/out-of-the-wood-and-into-the-fire-tips-for-keeping-your-fire-element-balanced-this-summer/), and my latest video in my 5 Elements series!
+Welcome to [Summer, the Fire season](/2017/06/19/out-of-the-wood-and-into-the-fire-more-tips-for-keeping-your-fire-element-balanced-this-summer/){: target="_blank"}, and my latest video in my 5 Elements series!

-This one focuses on the [Fire element](http://www.wisdomwaysacupuncture.com/2017/05/23/into-the-fire-we-go-more-tips-from-an-acupuncturist-for-staying-balanced-in-summer/), and while there’s way too much to say about each element to fit into a short helpful video, I cover three vital aspects and functions of the Fire energy, and leave you with some tips you can follow if after watching the video, you think your [Fire Element could use some nurturing](http://www.wisdomwaysacupuncture.com/2014/08/15/fire-element-robin-williams-suicidedepression/).
+This one focuses on the [Fire element](/2017/05/23/into-the-fire-we-go-tips-for-staying-balanced-in-summer/){: target="_blank"}, and while there’s way too much to say about each element to fit into a short helpful video, I cover three vital aspects and functions of the Fire energy, and leave you with some tips you can follow if after watching the video, you think your [Fire Element could use some nurturing](/2011/08/03/a-powerful-recipe-to-nourish-and-cleanse-your-heartfire-element/){: target="_blank"}.

 Enjoy!